cretz/doogie/docs/guide/faq.md

 Please report any [issue](develop#issues).

+### How does Doogie track usage?

+It doesn't.
+There is no way for Doogie to know how popular it is, what features are used more than others, etc. Features and bugs will be prioritized by the author, not telemetry analytics (because they don't exist).

 ### How do I create an "incognito" or "private mode" bubble?

 Simply create a bubble that has no cache.
 However, right now there is not a setting to prevent it from saving